podefero/playwright_test/README.md

 Happy hacking! 🎭

 4.Create git repo
-5.install travis on repo (use getting started link -- optional)
+5.link travis to git repo (use getting started link -- optional)
-	Select payment plan for travis if haven't already 6.Actions should be setup on the repo now, I think every push will trigger a run.
+	Select payment plan for travis if haven't already

+6.On travis you can see the tests